tohio/llms-from-scratch/README.md

 ## Reasoning Techniques

+`reasoning/reasoning_prompt.py` demonstrates four prompting techniques on a pretrained model.

 | Technique | Description |
 |-----------|-------------|
 | Chain of Thought | Prompts the model to reason step by step before answering |
 | Self Consistency | Samples multiple reasoning paths and takes a majority vote |
 | ReAct | Interleaves reasoning with actions and observations |
 | Tree of Thought | Explores multiple reasoning branches and keeps the most promising |

+`reasoning/reasoning_model.py` trains an actual reasoning model using SFT on real CoT traces and GRPO reinforcement learning with a verifiable reward signal.

 ## Data Files